umputun/spot/README.md

 - `-s`, `--skip=`: Skips the specified commands during the task execution.
 Providing the `-s` flag multiple times with different command names skips multiple commands.
 - `-o`, `--only=`: Runs only the specified commands during the task execution.
 Providing the `-o` flag multiple times with different command names runs only multiple commands.
 - `-e`, `--env=`: Sets the environment variables to be used during the task execution.
 Providing the `-e` flag multiple times with different environment variables sets multiple environment variables, e.g., `-e VAR1:VALUE1 -e VAR2:VALUE2`.
 - `-E`, `--env-file=`: Sets the environment variables from file to be used during the task execution.
-Default is env.yml`
+Default is env.yml.
+Can be also set with environment variable `SPOT_ENV_FILE`.
 - `--dry`: Enables dry-run mode, which prints out the commands to be executed without actually executing them.
 - `-v`, `--verbose`: Enables verbose mode, providing more detailed output and error messages during the task execution.
 - `--dbg`: Enables debug mode, providing even more detailed output and error messages during the task execution as well as diagnostic messages.